-The GEBCO\2021 Grid is a continuous, global terrain model for ocean and land with a spatial resolution of 15 arc seconds.
+The GEBCO\2022 Grid is a continuous, global terrain model for ocean and land with a spatial resolution of 15 arc seconds.
 The data values are pixel-centre registered i.e. they refer to elevations, in meters, at the centre of grid cells.

-The grid uses as a 'base' Version 2.2 of the SRTM15+ data set between latitudes of 50° South and 60° North.
+The grid uses as a 'base' Version 2.4 of the SRTM15+ data set between latitudes of 50° South and 60° North.
 This data set is a fusion of land topography with measured and estimated seafloor topography.
-This version of SRTM15+ is similar to version 2.1 [Tozer et al., 2019] with minor updates.
-Version 2.2 uses predicted depths based on the V29 gravity model [Sandwell et al., 2019] and approximately 400 small areas containing suspect data were visually identified and removed from the grid.
+It uses predicted depths based on the V31 gravity model [Sandwell et al., 2019].
+This version of SRTM15+ is similar to version 2.1 [Tozer et al., 2019] but also includes: